Levent0z/docsify/interviewing/Data Structures and Algorithm Analysis/9_3-shortest-path-algorithms.md

 # Shortest Path Algorithms

-Problem: Starting at a given vertex, find shortest path from it to all the other vertices.

 Refer to the [graph data structures](9_1-graph-data-structures.md) for types used in code sections below.

+If the path is already known, recursion can be used to print the path from start to end, using each vertex's `previous` field.

 ```typescript
 function printPath(start: Vertex, end: Vertex): void {